 “In the final stage of the disease, Alzheimer’s patients may be bedridden and completely dependent on caregivers,” says Adj Assoc Prof Hameed.

-Read the next page to learn about the
+See page 2 to learn about the

-causes of Alzheimer's, and how the condition is diagnosed and treated
+causes of Alzheimer's, and how the condition is diagnosed and treated.

 Check out more articles on brain diseases: